MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 ## Hide the Classify and Protect menu option in Windows File Explorer

-You can configured this advanced configuration by editing the registry when you have a version of the Azure Information Protection client that is 1.3.0.0 or higher.
+You can configure this advanced configuration by editing the registry when you have a version of the Azure Information Protection client that is 1.3.0.0 or higher.

 Create the following DWORD value name (with any value data):